Procsiab/foodpod/README.md

 docker-compose up -d
 ```

+### Timezone

+The bot uses the `TZ` environment variable to offset the internal job timers; the variable is defined inside the `docker-compose.yaml` file, under the `env` section.

 ## Running on the host with venv

 Open the repository's root directory in a terminal and run the following commands: